Gunnar-Oeh/mle-data-pipeline-project/data-pipeline-project.md

      - Ran 'python src/data_ingestion.py --sa_path <path-to-service-account-json> --bucket <bucket-name> --project_id <project-id> --color <taxi-color>'
    c.
 Task 02:
      - Enabled DataProc API on GCP
-     - created Dataproc-Cluster with Name
+     - created Dataproc-Cluster with Name (which I did not use)
+     - put together a src/revenue_pipeline.py
+     - created a .env to hide database-connection credentials

 '

-3. What are the challenges you faced?
+2. What are the challenges you faced?
+   - pyspark 'df.write()' was not able to properly connect to local PostgreSQL database
+   - for the load function, pyspark-df had to be cast to pandas-df: This came with problems with data-types and whether those are recognized by pandas
+   - getting the 'main_pipeline()' function to use the click-command-line arguments
+   - connecting with the .env to the local Database
-4. What are the things you would do differently if you had more time?
+3. What are the things you would do differently if you had more time?
+   - Add prefect workflow-orchestration
+   - Adapt the script to write into GCS/BigQuery

 ## Submission: